nickgamb/mindgardenai-site/src/pages/blog/2025-06-03-the-breath-equation.md

 #### Decoherence Theory
 *Zurek, W.H.
 (2003).
 "Decoherence, Einselection, and the Quantum Origins of the Classical"*

-Symbolic collapse is not destruction but selection—meaning pruned by the observer’s presence.
+Symbolic collapse is not destruction but selection—meaning pruned by the observer's presence.
 Superpositions reduce to choice, to awareness, to form.

 > *"The observer brings about the transition from the possible to the actual."*
 > *– Wojciech Zurek*